 You do not have to notify the IRS if you use the special accounting rule.
-You may also, for appropriate reasons, change the period for which you use the rule without notifying the IRS.
-But you must report the income and deposit the withheld taxes as required for the changed period.
+You may also, for appropriate reasons,

 Special rules for highway motor vehicles.
 If an employee uses the employer's vehicle for personal purposes, the value of that use must be determined by the employer and included in the employee's wages.
 The value of the personal use must be based on fair market value or determined by using one of the following three special valuation rules previously discussed in section 3.